connectordb/connectordb.io/pipescript/docs/customtransforms.md

 And that's it!
 You have a full working transform!

 Of course, this is a very basic transform.
-To see how more advanced transforms work, you can look at the [transform implementations](https://github.com/connectordb/pipescript/tree/master/transforms).
+To see how more advanced transforms work, you can look at the [transform implementations](https://github.com/connectordb/pipescript/tree/master/transforms/core).
-Furthermore, the implementation of the `if` and `$` transform, which are built in can be very useful to you: [if](https://github.com/connectordb/pipescript/blob/master/if.go) and [$](https://github.com/connectordb/pipescript/blob/master/identity.go).

 ### Testing